 4. Go early to Booster Club sponsored events

 Beaverton has a fantastic booster club.
-It is simply the best.
-These are great parent volunteers that pour hours and dollars into making this school exciting, accessible, and equitable.
+These are great parent volunteers that pour hours and dollars into making Beaverton High School as exciting, accessible, and equitable.
 This sometimes means funding the first 50 student seats at the play, like they did for this year’s musical Catch Me if You Can.
-So if you catch wind that the Booster Club is sponsoring some event, it would be in the best interests of you and your wallet to show up a little early to appreciate all that these people do.
+So if you catch wind that the Booster Club is sponsoring an event, show up early to appreciate all that these people do.

 5. Prom court gets into prom for free

-Not much more to say here.
-If you are elected to prom court, you won’t have to pay the recently $35 prom ticket.
+If you are elected to prom court, you won’t have to pay the $35 prom ticket.
 If anything, that can be reason enough to kiss up to the social hierarchy of high school.
-Freshman, pick an easy category like imagination and spend the next four years trying to interpret whatever the heck that means and become that prince(ss).
-Or you could just make sure Mr. Sarmiento likes you.
+Freshmen, pick an easy category like imagination and spend the next four years trying to interpret whatever that means and become that prince(ss).
+Or you could make sure Mr. Sarmiento likes you.
 Then you’ll be Renaissance.

 6. Not offered?
 Study independently!

-Beaverton High offers “Independent Studies,” which allow you to focus on any material that a) doesn’t fit in with your schedule or b) isn’t offered at the school.
-You submit a proposal for the course material you will study, get sponsored by a teacher who will administer improvised evaluations, and bam: Library time to study something custom tailored to your learning style, while getting credit!
+Beaverton High offers “Independent Studies,” which allows you to focus on any material that doesn’t fit in with your schedule or isn’t offered at the school.
+Submit a proposal for the course material you will study, get sponsored by a teacher who will administer improvised evaluations, and bam: Library time to study something tailored to your learning style while getting credit!

 7. Channel your inner Ferris Bueller

-Here’s where I go off the reservation, so to speak.
-This year alone, there have been countless opportunities to exploit a loophole that I would not have otherwise seen had I not seen any pre-1990 Matthew Broderick film ever.
+This year alone, there have been countless opportunities to exploit a loophole that I would not have noticed had I not seen any pre-1990 Matthew Broderick film ever.

 What?
 You can’t take your backpacks to the playoffs?
 Give me $5 and your address, and your backpack will be waiting for you when you get home.

 Say, you want to go to prom but aren’t a senior?
-Give me your money for a prom ticket (plus a small labor fee), and I will buy your ticket for you.
+Give me your money for a prom ticket (plus a small labor fee), and I’ll buy your ticket for you.

-Those black chairs in the library by the photocopiers actually cost $79, and are only held together by a bunch of allen screws.
-I had a plan to bring in an allen wrench and spend one of my Independent Study periods disassembling it and hiding the parts under those book cases in the back where the encyclopedias are, and remove a piece day-by-day until it was fully assembled in my living room.
+Those black chairs in the library by the photocopiers cost $79 and are held together by Allen screws.
+I had a plan to bring in an Allen wrench and spend one of my Independent Study periods disassembling it and hiding the parts under those bookcases in the back where the encyclopedias are, and remove a piece day-by-day until it was fully assembled in my living room.
 Perhaps I blew my cover, but those are the lengths I am willing to go to get the most out of high school.

-So, there are plenty of opportunities to get out there and either save more, or make some of your own.
-The staff here is great, so whatever you lean on for an advantage, make sure the only person that can get in trouble is you.
+There are plenty of opportunities to get out there and either save more or make some of your own.
+Whatever you lean on for an advantage, make sure the only person that can get in trouble is you.